bright/new-www/content/our-areas/launch-your-idea-with-mvp-development.md

 ### you represent startup

 Are you a startup with the idea for a software product?
 Building MVP is a low-cost solution to launch the first version of your product that may help you find first clients and investors.
-Additionally, **MVP development helps to quickly validate your business idea** thanks to actual users feedback.
+Additionally, **MVP development helps quickly validate your business idea** thanks to actual users feedback.

 ### you represent a corporation